Which city is cheaper, Montanita or La Plata?

 La Plata usually gets more rain in April than Montanitain October.
 La Plata gets 85 mm (3.3 in) of rain, while Montanita receives 3 mm (0.1 in) of rain this time of the year.

 The winter attracts plenty of travelers to both La Plata and Montanita.
-The warm tropical climate attracts visitors to Montanita throughout the year.
+Montanita attracts visitors year-round for its warm weather and sunny climate.

 La Plata is much colder than Montanita in the winter.
-The temperature in La Plata is usually 12°C (53°F) in July, and Montanita stays around 27°C (80°F)in January.
+The daily temperature in La Plata averages around 12°C (53°F) in July, and Montanita fluctuates around 27°C (80°F)in January.

 La Plata usually receives more sunshine than Montanita during winter.
 La Plata gets 102 hours of sunny skies, while Montanita receives 88 hours of full sun in the winter.